danieljancar/hangbuddies/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: Suggest an improvement or new feature
-title: "[FEATURE]"
+title: '[FEATURE]'
-labels: "enhancement, triage"
+labels: 'enhancement, triage'
 ---

 **Feature Description:**